Camin Larredya - Jurançon La Part Davant 2024 (sec)

 RVF

-This vintage offers an aromatic palette expressing fresh fruit (white peach, citrus), complemented by a touch of minerality.
-Its assertive character is balanced by a velvety sensation on the palate and a lively yet smooth finish.
-The whole is perfectly balanced!
+This vintage offers a range of aromas featuring fresh fruit (white peach, citrus), complemented by a hint of minerality.
+Its assertive character is balanced by a velvety mouthfeel and a lively yet rounded finish.
+The overall impression is one of perfect balance!

 Buy your Camin Larredya wines at the best price in a private sale!